 Remove the Nails

 Use your damaged section of siding as a template for marking the dimensions on the new siding board.
-Cut the new section of siding to size on the electric miter saw.
+Cut the new section of siding with the electric miter saw.

 Slide the replacement siding board upward, underneath its top neighbor.
 Make sure that the board is flat against the side of the house.
 Nail the replacement siding board into place initially by driving nails through the existing holes in the top board.

 Because these will not hold in the long-term, drive additional nails in other locations on the top board.
-Stay along the bottom half-inch edge of that top board so that you can be sure of piercing the replacement siding board.
+Stay along the bottom 1/2-inch of that top board so that you can be sure of piercing the replacement siding board.

 Next, nail along the bottom of the replacement board.
-Be sure to remain on that bottom half-inch to make sure that the nails pierce through to the adjacent bottom board.
+Be sure to remain on that bottom 1/2-inch to make sure that the nails pierce through to the adjacent bottom board.